gatsby-uc/plugins/CONTRIBUTING.md

 ### To build or not to build

 Not all packages NEED to be run through Babel.
 Any project with a non-insignificant amount of code should most likely be transpiled for compatability reasons. `babel-preset-gatsby-package` makes this easy but this does add a slight bit of maintenance over head.
-I'd default to adding transpilation to a package over not.
 Here is the minimal config for transpiling that a package will need.

 ```json
 {